 775 among soldiers and aviators of the Commonwealth rest here, 6 of them were Native Americans.

-Isadore Pedoniquott, 29, Ojibwa Tribe; William Alvin Beeswax, 23, Munceys of the Thames Band; Lawrence Stonefish, 37, Delaware Moravians; Joseph Alan Leonard, 20, Kamloops Band; Huron Eldon Brant, 34, Mohawk Tribe; Roland Nahwegezhic, 21, Shequindash Tribe.
+Isadore Pedoniquott, 29, Ojibwa; William Alvin Beeswax, 23, Munceys of the Thames Band; Lawrence Stonefish, 37, Delaware Moravians; Joseph Alan Leonard, 20, Kamloops Band; Huron Eldon Brant, 34, Mohawk; Roland Nahwegezhic, 21, Shequindash.

 Even in this case to track down the burials, you just need to look up the map inside the memorial, on the bottom of the avenue on the left, just after the entrance.